MIC-DKFZ/autopet-3-submission/readme.md

 # Overview

-The exact intructions how to use this repo will be made publicly availabe after the challenge ends.
+The exact instructions how to use this repo will be made publicly availabe after the challenge ends.

 Happy coding! 🚀